 (informative) System engineering documents delivery per review

-Scope of the Table A-1 is to present relation of documents associated to engineering activities to support project review objectives as specified in ECSS-M-ST-10.
+Scope of the Table A-1 is to indicate the relationship of documents associated to engineering activities which support project review objectives as specified in ECSS-M-ST-10.

 This table constitutes a first indication for the data package content at various reviews.
 The full content of such data package is established as part of the business agreement, which also defines the delivery of the document between reviews.

-The table lists the documents generated by the engineering organization necessary for the project reviews (identified by “+”), except for verification documents, which are identified in Table G-1 of ECSS-E-ST-10-02.
+The table lists the documents generated by the engineering organization necessary for the project reviews (identified by “X”), except for verification documents, which are identified in Table G-1 of ECSS-E-ST-10-02.

-The various crosses in a row indicate the increased levels of maturity progressively expected versus reviews.
+The various crosses in a row indicate the expected progressive increased levels of maturity versus reviews.
 The last cross in a row indicates that at that review the document is expected to be completed and finalized.

-For the SEP, DDF and DJF, the elements of these documents which are not identified by a “+” in the table are not expected to be delivered for the quoted review.
+For the SEP, DDF and DJF, the line entries of these documents which are not identified by a “X” in the table are not expected to be delivered for the quoted review.

 All documents, even when not marked as deliverables in Table A-1, are expected to be available and maintained under configuration management as per ECSS-M-ST-40 (e.g. to allow for backtracking in case of changes).

-Documents listed in Table A-1 are either ECSS-E-ST-10 DRDs, or DRDs to other ECSS-E-XX, ECSS-M-XX, or ECSS-Q-XX standards, or defined within the referenced DRDs.

 : System engineering deliverable documents